Skip to main content

 9. "[T]rain employees regarding the District's obligation to respond to sexual harassment, including sexual assault."

 The Letter also expressed "concern" that the school district "may not have maintained adequate records of its responses to and investigations of complaints alleging violations of Title IX."
 The Letter stressed that under Title VI regulations (which also apply to Title IX), schools must maintain records sufficient to enable the DOE to ascertain whether the school has complied and is complying with Title IX regulations.
 But OCR's investigation found multiple instances where the district's case files were incomplete or kept in a manner that did not allow OCR to assess the district's response.
 For example, some case files were missing records of required aspects of the schools' response to sexual harassment complaints, such as proof that all parties were notified, witness statements, and documentation of interim measures, remedies provided, and sanctions imposed.
-The Letter also criticized the district's use of a data system that that did not "consistently store" certain information required by Title IX.
+The Letter also criticized the district's use of a data system that did not "consistently store" certain information required by Title IX.

 The Resolution Agreement